Skip to main content

 An Opportunity for Commerce

-During the 1950s and 1960s, these official forgeries often formed the centre of travelling exhibitions, such as ‘British Weeks’, held at international trade fairs.
-Exhibitions took place in Britain, the United States, and across the Commonwealth .
-They sometimes included items such as Royal paintings and photographs, and replica coronation robes.
+During the 1950s and 1960s, these official replicas often formed the centre of travelling exhibitions, such as ‘British Weeks’, held at international trade fairs.
+Exhibitions took place in Britain, the United States of America, and across The Commonwealth.
+They sometimes included items such as royal paintings and photographs, and replica coronation robes.

-The displays were held in art galleries, museums, town halls, sports clubs, and schools.
-Because of the connection to trade, they were also held in department stores, jewellers and even, in at least one case, a toyshop!
+These exhibitions were held in art galleries, museums, town halls, sports clubs, and schools.
+And because of the connection to trade, they were also held in department stores, jewellers and even, in at least one case, a toyshop.

 ...an educational, thrilling experience you won't want to miss